jlubbersgeo/laserTRAM-DB-tests/paper.md

 ## Determining Normalized Ratios}

 The purpose of LaserTRAM is to give the user complete control over how much of an analysis gets used in calculating concentrations.
 When a given interval of interest has been chosen, every analyte is normalized to a chosen internal standard.
 LaserTRAM uses either $^{43}Ca$ or $^{29}Si$ as internal standards for silicate minerals.
-The raw data first has the background subtracted from it.
+Prior to normalization to an internal standard, raw data first has the background subtracted from it.
 Background is determined by taking the median counts per second value for each analyte over the specified background range.
 Once data have been background subtracted, each normalized ratio is calculated the following way:

 $$
 N_i = median\left[\frac{cps_{i}}{cps_{is}}\right] \tag{2.1}